How to Use GroupDocs: Java Document Comparison Streams – Complete Guide

 Issue 2: File Access Permissions

-Solution: Check file permissions and ensure your application has read access to source directories:
+Solution: Verify file permissions and ensure your application can read the source directory:

 File sourceFile = new File("YOUR_DOCUMENT_DIRECTORY/SOURCE_WORD");